 Is it a dessert or an appetizer?
 Can it be a dessert appetizer?
 Is there such a thing?
-It’s more sweet than savoury with addition of the blueberry preserves.
+It’s more sweet than savory with the addition of the blueberry preserves.
 I’d serve them as hors d’oeuvres I think versus a dessert since they are so small.

 I made them in a mini muffin pan, but I may try next time to see how they are in a regular sized muffin pan.
 The crescent rolls as they come out of the package are too big to fit in the mini muffin pan so I had to rip the dough to make it fit properly.